xgvargas/buffer-packer/README.md

 When you instantiate the Packer object you must supply a formater string which is a sequence of tags separated by `,`.
 Each tag is constructed as an almost mandatory `variable` name, a `:` separator and an always mandatory `format` specifier.

-Apart the format string, you should pass to the class constructor an object with functions in case you are using any `tap` tag in your formater.
+Apart the formater string, you should pass to the class constructor an object with functions in case you are using any `tap` tag in your formater.

 ### integers

 You can use use a tag like `variable:u16l[2]` to include 4 bytes, being 2 unsigned 16 bits values in little endian order from `variable[0]` and `variable[1]`.
 Also you can use `:s16b=34` to include the value `34` as a big endian signed 16 bits.

-Tags starts with a variable name, a `:` as separator and follows format that must start with `s` or `u` to denote signed and unsigned values, then one of `8`, `16`, `32` or `64` to set its size, and `l` or `b` to set as little or big endian order.
+Tags starts with a variable name, a `:` as separator and follows format that must start with `s` or `u` to denote signed and unsigned values, then one of `8`, `16` or `32` to set its size, and `l` or `b` to set as little or big endian order.
 Optionally you can define it as an array with fixed or dynamic size with `[2]` and `[myLength]` respectively, **or** you can set a default value with `=123`

 When you set a default value the variable name (before `:`), is optional.
-Also, if you have a default value, its value will be mandatory during parsing.
+Also, if you have a default value, its value will be mandatory during parsing (unpaking).

 ```coffee
 packer = new Packer 'a:u8b, b:u32b, b:u32l, c:u8b[2], c:u8b[len], z:s8b=2, :s8b=2, :s8b=-2'